raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Some of his favorite quotes:

+- "Study, think, create and grow.
+Teach yourself and teach others.
+Life is too short to worry about stupid things. "
 - "What makes you vulnerable makes you strong and beautiful"
 - "The good life is one inspired by love and guided by knowledge" - Bertrand Russell
 - "The challenge comes because you are ready for it"